luminitavoicu/firecracker/docs/snapshotting/snapshot-support.md

 A Firecracker microVM snapshot can be used for loading it later in a different Firecracker process, and the original guest workload is being simply resumed.

+The original guest which the snapshot is created from, should see no side effects from this process (other than the latency introduced by the snapshot creation process).

+Both network and vsock packet loss can be expected on guests that are resumed from snapshots in another Firecracker process.
-It is not guaranteed though that the state of the network connections survives the process.
+It is also not guaranteed that the state of the network connections survives the process.

 In order to make restoring possible, Firecracker snapshots save the full state